 You will still need evidence to prove the driver who hit you from behind caused the crash.
-However, the accident report and other evidence will likely support this, potentially making it easier to prove your claim.
+However, the accident report and other evidence will likely support this, making it easier to prove your claim.
+A car accident lawyer in Lafayette can guide you through the financial recovery process.

 The causes of rear-end crashes generally include carelessness or recklessness on behalf of the rear driver.
-Examples include:
+However, other factors can contribute as well, such as mechanical failures.

-To obtain compensation, you will need to show what caused the crash, how the rear driver acted negligently, and the damages you suffered.
-This process will require you – or your lawyer – to investigate the accident and gather the necessary evidence to support your claim.
+To obtain compensation, you must show what caused the crash, how the rear driver acted negligently, and the damages you suffered.
+This process will require you (or your lawyer) to investigate the accident and gather the necessary evidence to support your claim.

-Some forms of evidence common in car accident cases include:
+Common forms of evidence in car accident cases include:

 - The accident report the police filed, plus documentation of any citations issued